calimero-network/core/crates/runtime/README.md

 execution.

-At its core, `VMLogic` encapsulates several crucial elements: a mutable reference to the storage system, a [Wasmer][] memory instance, the execution context, resource limits, a register system for temporary data storage, and collections for logs and events.
+At its core, `VMLogic` encapsulates several crucial elements: a mutable reference to the storage system, a [Wasmer][Wasmer] memory instance, the execution context, resource limits, a register system for temporary data storage, and collections for logs and events.
 This comprehensive set of components allows `VMLogic` to maintain full control over the execution environment, mediating all interactions between the guest code and the host system.

 One of the key responsibilities of `VMLogic` is to enforce resource limits defined in the `VMLimits` struct.
 These limits cover various aspects of